Comprehensive Eye Exams

 Your eye movement.
 This test, called ocular motility, evaluates the movement of your eyes.
 Your ophthalmologist will want to ensure proper eye alignment and ocular muscle function.
 Common tests measure the eyes and their ability to move quickly in all directions and slowly track objects.

 Your prescription for corrective lenses.
 You will be seated and asked to view an eye chart through a device called a phoroptor, which contains different lenses.
-The phoroptor can help determine the best eyeglass or contact lens prescription to correct any refractive error you may have, such as myopia.
+The phoroptor can help determine the best eyeglass or contact lens prescription to correct any refractive error you may have, such as nearsightedness, farsightedness, and astigmatism.

 Your eye pressure.
 This test, called tonometry, measures the pressure within your eye (intraocular eye pressure, or IOP).
 Elevated IOP is a sign of glaucoma.
-The test may involve a quick puff of air onto the eye, or gently applying a pressure-sensitive tip near or against your eye.
-Your ophthalmologist may use numbing drops for this test for your comfort.
+The test involves gentle application of a pressure-sensitive tip near your eye after placing an anesthetic numbing drop to ensure complete comfort during this important part of the exam.

 The front part of your eye.
 A type of microscope called a slit lamp is used to illuminate the front part of the eye, including the eyelids, cornea, iris and lens.
 This can reveal whether you are developing cataracts or have any scars or scratches on your cornea.